wilcoxen-courses/e240-pdist/README.md

 1. Now set variable `etr_change` to `med_b` minus `etr_lowest`.
 Pandas will automatically align the types, broadcast `etr_lowest` across all quintiles for each type (remember that `med_b` has two levels), and then do the subtraction.
 The result will be the difference in the ETR for each type and quintile from the ETR for quintile 1 of the same type.
 It's a quick way to see that the tax is progressive because the differences get progressively larger within each type.

 1. Print `etr_change`.

+### E. Updating results.md

+1. Now use the results to answer the questions in results.md.

 ## Submitting